saqib777/how-to-get-started/selenium/selenium-python-setup.md

 ### Error: Browser opens and closes immediately
 Fix:
 This is normal if the script finishes execution.

 Add a temporary wait if needed:
+---

+## Recommended Next Steps

+- Learn explicit waits
+- Use Pytest for test execution
+- Apply Page Object Model
+- Avoid time.sleep()

+---

+## Final Note

+If Selenium setup works once, it will keep working.
+Most problems come from skipped steps or mismatched versions.

+This guide covers the cleanest and safest setup path.